rust-leipzig/rust-leipzig.github.io/_posts/2017-03-28-comparison-of-regex-engines.md

 Hyperscan is the fastest engine with a total execution time of ~300ms (~3x less time than 2nd) and the Rust regex crate gets the 5th place with ~3700ms.
 It seems that the Rust regex crate is not the fastest solution in place.

 But: what happens if one expression is really slow?
-This test will distort the overall result of the engine.
+This test distorts the overall result of the engine.
-Therefor I implemented a simple result scoring.
+Therefor I implement a simple result scoring.
 For each test the fastest engine can earn 5 points, the 2nd 4 points and so on.
 This limits the impact of a single slow expression.
 The following chart shows the score points per engine:

 {% include regex_compare_score_chart.html %}